 When Calderstones Hospital was built in 1915 it had its own private 3-acre cemetery, one third of which was to become the Queen Mary's Military Hospital cemetery in which 33 service personnel are buried.
 The remaining two thirds of the site is the Calderstones Hospital cemetery, in which at least 1172 former patients and staff members are buried or have had their ashes interred.
-It is this part of the Cemetery which the Friends of Calderstones Cemetery are seeking to protect.
+It is this larger section of the overall Cemetery, which the Friends of Calderstones Cemetery are seeking to protect.

 The adjoining Queen Mary's Military Hospital cemetery is completely separate and managed by the Commonwealth Graves Commission.
 It is conspicuously well maintained and cared for, which is all the more poignant when it cannot be accessed without passing through the abandoned and overgrown field in which, with all their gravestones removed, are hidden the 1172 bodies of the Hospital patients, all of whom died after the service personnel, and for some, nearly 70 years later